Continuing Education Activity

 After the ablation, the electrode is withdrawn while cauterizing the entry tract in an effort to prevent seeding of the pathway by tumor cells.
 For tumors located near vasculature, heat may be dissipated by cooler blood flowing through these vessels - an effect known as "heat sink."
 To attain effective temperatures in these cases, the tynes must be rotated or withdrawn slightly.

 RFA is typically performed in specialty centers.
-This allows for evaluation by radiologists who are familiar with the post-RFA image appearance of treated (and recurrent) tumors.
+This allows for evaluation by radiologists familiar with the post-RFA image appearance of treated (and recurrent) tumors.
 Post-RFA assessment often involves CT, ultrasound, MRI, and/or PET imaging.
-Studies are typically performed 4-6 weeks following the ablation.
+Studies are typically performed 4 to 6 weeks following the ablation.
 Later follow-up imaging studies may occur on a variable schedule but should be aimed at detecting local tumor recurrence, development of new lesions, or the emergence of extrahepatic disease.

 A smooth, uniform, symmetric, concentric rim of enhancement surrounding the ablation zone, which represents a benign physiologic response to thermal injury, is the most common imaging feature in the first month.
 Nearly 90% of patients will have this finding.

-A low-density lesion with no contrast enhancement approximately 1-3 months following the procedure represents a successful ablation.
+A low-density lesion with no contrast enhancement approximately 1 to 3 months following the procedure represents a successful ablation.
 The shape of the lesion is not considered a significant parameter to differentiate between treatment success or failure.
 Conversely, thick, nodular, eccentric rim enhancement and/or an increase in the size of the treated lesion are reliable indicators of tumor recurrence and, thus, treatment failure.

 Four different contrast-enhanced CT recurrence patterns following RFA have been described in the literature: